 Bushfire and the challenge to respond to new levels of environmental risk

-There have been terrible bushfires this summer across southern Australia – and they are still going.
+There have been terrible bushfires across southern Australia this summer and many continue to devastate local communities.

 Part of the reason for this disaster is the unprecedented climatic conditions that the country has been facing, including record hot and dry conditions.
 Another part of the reason is the way we perceive of environmental risk and respond to it.
 In Australia, all states have been experiencing bushfire conditions that have tested our highly developed emergency response systems.
 As a result, perceptions of risk may never be the same in Australia, and we need to respond to that new level of awareness in the decisions we make in relation to risk.
 As the climate changes, we need to think differently about hazard management and plan our societies differently in response.

 This is not a unique Australian situation.
 As environmental risk increases, new responses to changing environmental risk conditions are needed all over the world.
 As a result of climate change, we are seeing a range of severe fires in places that have not experienced such natural disasters before; fires at different times of year to what has been the historical norm in other places; or more dangerous, intensive and larger fires in places that are used to managing bushfires effectively.
 In countries like Switzerland and Scotland, as well as tropic regions, the concept of bushfire is changing from a minor hazard or a tool for ecological management, to a real threat.
 The regularity and intensity of bushfires in California have led some to question whether that US state is still the wonderful place to live in it once was.
 Together, the changing experiences across planet Earth are suggesting that a global ecological transition associated with climate change is partly being driven through the agency of fire.